KittyGiraudel/site/_posts/2013-10-09-advanced-sass-list-functions-again.md

 ### Debug

-Last but not least, I added a `debug()` function to help you guys debugging your lists.
+Last but not least, I added a `debug()` function to help you people debugging your lists.
 Basically all it does is displaying the content of your list like a `console.log()` in JavaScript.

 ```scss
 @function debug($list) {